 We are always interested in a fresh perspective and a proactive approach.
 In two and a half years we have grown from two to ten, with both full time and part time team members.
 If you like the sound of what we do here at Atlas Partners, please get in touch with your CV and a covering letter to tell us what you think you might bring to our team.
-You can find out more about what its like to work at Atlas below ....
+You can find out more about our values and what its like to work at Atlas below ....

 Putting happiness at the heart of our business model: